frank26080115/alpha-fairy/INSTRUCTIONS.md

 From the camera menu, connect to the SSID that the AlphaFairy is broadcasting ("fairywifi" by default), the password should be "1234567890"

 On the M5StickC's screen, the "no signal" icon should disappear.
-On the camera's screen, the Wi-Fi symbol should be fully white and the PC icon should be fully white.
+On the camera's screen, the `Wi-Fi` symbol should be fully white and the `-PC-` icon should be fully white.

 NOTE: models theoretically supported: A1, A7SM3, A9M2, A7M4A, A7RM4, A7C, A7M4